Platform: PC, Playstation, Saturn

 Alien Trilogy was developed by Probe Entertainment who previously developed Alien 3 across lots of platforms that was released in 1993.
 While developing Alien Trilogy, Probe were also working on another 20th Century Fox license – Die Hard Trilogy.
 Probe looked at a few arcade classics to get the basics of the game nailed down and then used the films’ plotlines to create gameplay sections.
 Alien Trilogy deviated a lot from the films’ canon.
 The main character was Ellen Ripley but it didn’t retell her origins on the Nostromo.
 In the game, she was already a member of the Marines.
 Probe wanted to tell a different story as everybody knew what happened in the films so they felt there was no mystery left.

 Alien Trilogy was the first 3D and first Playstation title Probe had ever worked on at that point.
 It was difficult for them to get to grips with the shift from 2D to 3D games and a lot of the work had to be done from scratch.
 The modelling was done on Silicon Graphics machines while the textures were made in Photoshop on Mac.
 The coders had to create a custom tool to map textures and status attributes onto the models.
 Most of the lighting in the game was rendered directly into the texture map.
-Bas-relief versions were drawn for every wall and floor panel by hand, layered on surface details from photographs and rendered them using the lighting filters in Photoshop.
+Bas-relief versions were drawn for every wall and floor panel by hand, layered on surface details from photographs and rendered using the lighting filters in Photoshop.

 The Playstation version in particular suffered from some texture warping.
 It didn’t do perspective correction on triangles as they passed near the clip plane.
 That caused a lot of visual issues and they spent a long time keeping horizontal lines out of their textures until the coders developed something that chopped up the triangles as they got closer to the camera.

-20th Century Fox were very much hands-off on the project and didn’t have a lot of contact with Probe during development.
+20th Century Fox was very much hands-off on the project and didn’t have a lot of contact with Probe during development.
 None of the designs really had to be pre-approved by Fox before they could use them.
 This was in contrast to Die Hard Trilogy.
-This may have been because Fox were the co-publisher on Die Hard while in Alien Trilogy, the licensing went through the publisher Acclaim.
+This may have been because Fox was the co-publisher on Die Hard while in Alien Trilogy, the licensing went through the publisher Acclaim.
 So Fox dealt with Acclaim rather than Probe.

 It took just 15 months from start to finish for Probe to make the game.